ICCB-Cologne/medicc2/README.md

 For more information see the accompanying publication [Whole-genome doubling-aware copy number phylogenies for cancer evolution with MEDICC2](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-022-02794-9).

 # Installation

+## HOT FIX FOR NOW

+Installing this particular branch requires installing from source as described below.

+## ORIGINAL INSTALLATION SECTION

 Install MEDICC2 via conda (recommended), pip or from source.
 MEDICC2 was developed and tested on unix-built systems (Linux and MacOS).
 For Windows users we recommended WSL2.

 Note that the notebooks and examples are not included when installing from conda or pip.